RoboMaster: Anime

 Robomasters: The Animated Series is a six-episode Chinese/Japanese co-production anime miniseries directed by Yasutaka Yamamoto (My Monster Secret, Hero Bank), Masayuki Sakoi (Ep 3) and Katsuyuki Kodera (Ep 5), produced by DJI and features animation by DandeLion Animation Studio LLC (Pingu in the City, The Girl in Twilight) and GONZO as well as score by Yoshihiro Ike.
 It aired on WOWOW from October 13 to November 17, 2017.

 The plot follows Fang Dandan, a geeky college freshman who is determined to make his twin-tiltrotor drone KAKA the greatest robot in the world.
 However, on the first day he accidentally hit a girl in the head with a frisbee when testing autonomous fetch.
 Impressed by KAKA's design, the girl invites him to join her club — the Clear Water Bay Studio, an understaffed breakaway robotics group headed by the uptight mechatronics genius Zheng Zhun, who wanted to beat out his old varsity team for the Robomasters competition.
 Despite Dandan's repulsion towards Robomasters due to bad childhood memories, he finds it hard to resist the temptation...

 The anime's theme song is "super nova", performed by Ken'ichirō Ōhashi, better known by the stage name KENN.

 Documentary

-The RoboMaster Documentary (《机甲大师纪录片》) is an annual documentary series made by DJI Studio, with each episode focusing on a prominent university team, and interviewing the crews about these young engineers' aspiration, introspection and personal struggle leading up to the competition that year.
+The RoboMaster Documentary (《机甲大师纪录片》) is an annual documentary series, with each episode focusing on a prominent university team, and interviewing the crews about these young engineers' aspiration, introspection and personal struggle leading up to the competition that year.
 The first season consists of 26 episodes and debuted on April 13, 2018, exclusively on Tencent Video, with 2 new episodes released weekly.
 The second season consists of 23 episodes and debuted on April 17, 2019.